Chapter One: Who KNows What Evil Kurks In The Hearts OF Men?

 “You do me too great an honor, Weatherspark!” he said through his chortles, as a Honda Civic wheeled around him and honked.
 His tentacles continued to slowly undulate in the air behind him, now turning their pincers toward her.
 “I know I’m the bad guy, in your view.
 There is such wonderful symmetry in that.
 You see yourself as the hero, serving the forces of justice.
 But to elevate me to the status of supervillain?
 Well, that is quite a promotion!
 Tell me . . .
 Does it do your ego justice to imagine this as a fight between a comic-book heroine and her patriarchal arch-nemesis?
 Does it help you sleep knowing that your cause is a Just one?
 Or, does all that smell . . . well . . . just a smidgeon like so much poppycock to ever be the truth?
 Wouldn’t it be truer to say that you enjoy wielding power . . . over me, over everything . . . in fact, over the world?
 Perhaps, in many ways, we are the same.
 I say to you again—join me!
 Let us rule over this Earth as two mad scientists.
 Let our science triumph over their puny gods and . . . ‘morals.’”

-“Okay, just for that little speech,” she replied, a Buick barely missing her as it zigzagged to avoid hitting her, “I’m gonna kick your ass extra hard.
+“Okay, just for that little speech,” she replied, a Buick barely missing her as it zigzagged to avoid hitting her, “I’m gonna kick your ass extra hard this time.
 Now.
-One last time.
-Give me that countdown timer.”
+One last chance.
+Give me that countdown timer, or else.”

 And Ravenkroft laughed.
 He laughed.